INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

 Note that the settings with names ending in "Path" are XPath 1.0 expressions (at least if you're parsing XML files - more on other file types later).

-    # Identifier by which this format is found
-    # (the format should be saved in a file with the same name, plus of course the
-    #  .yaml extension (or .json if you prefer that format)
-    name: simple-input-format

     # What element starts a new document?
     documentPath: //document